WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 However, we cannot ensure the programmers always get lucky cases.
 There must be cases that the programmers shall resolve the conflicts by themselves.
-By applying aforementioned items, there are still potential name and semantics conflicts lie ahead of us.
+By applying the aforementioned items, there are still potential name and semantics conflicts that lie ahead of us.

 Since we cannot assume that one single macro author can predict what names all other macro authors could pick, at the same time, invariant semantics definitely should not be a property of Swift macro expansion because it could decrease the flexibility of the Siwft Macro, we can only face these conflicts and resolve them.
-An ideal situation would be to have a set of confilcts resolving tools that lie on a smooth curve of the cost of use.
+An ideal situation would be to have a set of conflict-resolving tools that lie on a smooth curve of the cost of use.
 And there they are:

 > Item 4: Use the programmer's implementation if something in your macro
 > expansion is declared by the programmer.

 With this item, the programmer still pays zero effort to resolve the conflict.
-The mechanism described in this item adopted by some AST transforming language features like `Equatable` and `Hashable` -- the compiler implements these protocols on behalf of the programmer if each member of the conformed type is `Equatable` or `Hashable`.
+The mechanism described in this item is adopted by some AST transforming language features like `Equatable` and `Hashable` -- the compiler implements these protocols on behalf of the programmer if each member of the conformed type is `Equatable` or `Hashable`.
 It could also